Lead District Office

-The office hosts a 2 person permanent staff and 3-person; seasonal engine crew and is responsible for the fire management issues in Lawrence, Butte and Harding Counties.
-The engine crew's work focuses primarily on training, maintenance and fire suppression.
+The office hosts a 3-person permanent staff and 3-person seasonal engine crew.
+The Lead District Office is responsible for fire management issues in Lawrence, Butte and Harding Counties.
+The engine crew's work focuses primarily on training, maintenance, and fire suppression.

 District Office Overview

 - The Lead District Office hosts one Type 6 wildland engine and one Type 3 engine.

 Seasonal firefighters are started in late April to early May and are released in mid - October with full staffing from June through September.

 The normal fire season for the Northern Black Hills varies slightly from the rest of the Black Hills in that it usually has an early fire season prior to green-up, then, in early summer the fire season is less intense than the rest of the Black Hills with a return to fire season again in the fall after fuels cure out.

 The area surrounding Lead and Deadwood was exempted from the Black Hills National Forest when it was established in 1905 due to the abundance of mining claims and private ownership.
 All of the federal land within this "exemption area" is managed by the Bureau of Land Management (BLM).
 The Wildland Fire Division has an Memorandum of Understanding (MOU) with the BLM to provide initial attack on any fires within this area.